-Press AUTO DEFROST twice to select the POULTRY defrosting programme.
+Press AUTO DEFROST twice to select the POULTRY defrosting programme. "dEF2" appears on the display window.

 Enter the weight of the frozen food that you are about to defrost.

 Turn DIAL until display shows "1.4".

 During defrosting your oven will "BEEP", at which point open the oven door, turn food over and separate to ensure even thawing.
 Remove any portions that have thawed or shield them to help slow down thawing.
 After checking close the oven door and press START to resume defrosting.